rossdederer/KWantera/client/README.md

 ```
 localhost:4200
 ```
+Navigate to that host in your browser to view the application.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.